-Health Canada's own Christine Levesque storing house dust samples at the lab in Ottawa.
+Health Canada's Christine Levesque storing house dust samples at the lab in Ottawa.

 The far corner under the bed may be one of the safest places in most homes for house dust to hang out.
 But still, it was not safe from Health Canada researchers who wanted to know what's in dust anyway?

-Curious about whether dust contains harmful chemicals that could build up over time, Health Canada launched the Canadian House Dust Study led by Dr. Pat Rasmussen, who sampled dust bunnies from over 1,000 homes in 13 cities across the country.
+Curious about whether dust contains harmful chemicals that could build up over time, Health Canada launched the Canadian House Dust Study led by Dr. Pat Rasmussen, who sampled dust bunnies from over 1,000 homes in 13 cities across the country between 2007 and 2010.

 One of the first contaminants researchers looked at was lead.
 Lead is a highly toxic metal that is found naturally in the earth's crust.
 It is used to produce many consumer products (like pipes, cars, electronics and batteries).
 Lead was once used in products like paint and gas, but the Government of Canada now restricts its use in many products.

 Everyone is exposed to low levels of lead through food, drinking water, air, dust, soil and some consumer products.
 But ongoing exposure to lead may be harmful to your health.